-The clutch should be adjusted to suit the rider's preference, but free play at the lever pivot should be $2\sim3$ mm (0.08 $\sim0.12$ in).
-Loosen the handlebar lever adjuster lock nut Next turn the length adjuster either in or out until proper lever free play is achieved
+The clutch should be adjusted to suit the rider's preference, but free play at the lever pivot should be $2 \sim 3$ mm ($0.08 \sim 0.12$ in).
+Loosen either the handlebar lever adjuster lock nut or the cable length adjuster lock nut.
+Turn the cable length adjuster either in or out until proper lever free play is achieved.